Skip to main content

 Summary:

-Miami Senior Partner Anthony Perez, Esq., secured a dismissal with prejudice in the matter styled Carolina & Abraham Anzardo v.
+Miami Senior Partner Anthony Perez, Esq., secured a dismissal with prejudice in the matter styled Carolina & Abraham v.
 Defendant Insurance Company.
 Plaintiffs filed suit alleging that Defendant breached the insurance contract by denying coverage for their claim for damage to their property resulting from a roof leak.
 Defendant filed its Motion for Summary Judgment, maintaining the position that the damage to the roof pre-existed the claimed date of loss, and there was no evidence of a wind created opening in the roof that allowed rainwater to enter the property.
 Upon receipt of Defendant’s motion, Plaintiff dismissed the case with prejudice.
 Read More.

 Case: